-The Marathon Expenses Programme (2020) was implemented by The Dream Welfare Society as a large-scale mass awareness initiative aimed at promoting social responsibility, public engagement, and collective action around key social and developmental issues.
+The Marathon Programme was implemented by The Dream Welfare Society as a large-scale mass awareness initiative aimed at promoting social responsibility, public engagement, and collective action around key social and developmental issues.
 The marathon served as a high-visibility platform to mobilize communities, encourage healthy lifestyles, and amplify awareness messages through collective participation.
-With a total expenditure of ₹5,13,300, the programme engaged 5,000 participants, directly benefiting 932 individuals and indirectly impacting 27,960 people through family influence, media coverage, and community interaction.
-The total outreach of 28,892 people reflects a very strong multiplier effect of 30, demonstrating the effectiveness of mass events in generating awareness at scale.
+With a substantial programme expenditure, the initiative engaged thousands of participants and directly benefited several hundred individuals, while indirectly reaching tens of thousands through family influence, media coverage, and community interaction.
+The extensive outreach reflects a very strong multiplier effect, demonstrating the effectiveness of mass events in generating awareness at scale.

 | Parameter | Details |